MicrosoftDocs/PlayReady/Docs/Overview/certificates.md

 A certificate is a digitally-signed binary document used to grant and revoke privileges to devices and Servers to perform specific operations.
 PlayReady customers can request several different types of certificates depending on their needs.

-Certificates generally fall into two main categories: Server certificates and Client Certificates.
-Server certificates allow a Customer to run the PlayReady Server SDK; Client or device certificates allow devices to play content.
+Certificates generally fall into two main categories: Server Certificates and Client Certificates.
+Server Certificates allow a Customer to run the PlayReady Server SDK; Client or Device Certificates allow devices to play content.
 There are also test Client Certificates, which are only used for test devices and can be revoked at any time.

 ## PlayReady Certificate Authority